natcap/invest.users-guide/source/habitat_risk_assessment.rst

 ------------
 The Habitat & Stressor Information CSV (or Excel) file will contain information about each stressor and habitat, including their name, type, and a raster or vector file path.
 The files needs to be valid GDAL raster or vector files, such as GeoTIFF (.tif) or ESRI Shapefile (.shp).
 If a raster file is used, it needs to contain values of 0s and 1s, where 1s represent the existence of a habitat or a stressor, and 0s represent non-existence of a habitat or a stressor.
 If a value other than 0 or 1 is entered, it will be treated as 0.
 If a vector file is used, all the features in that vector are considered as the existence of a habitat or a stressor.

 For stressor layers, an additional buffer distance (in meters) need to be provided, representing the zone of influence to be applied to the spatial extent of each stressor.
 It has to be at least 0.
 The names of habitats and stressors must exactly match those in the Criteria Scores CSV.
-The file location can be absolute, e.g. C:\InVEST_3.7.0\HabitatRiskAssess\Input\habitat_layers\eelgrass.shp, or relative to where the Habitat & Stressor Information CSV file is, e.g. habitat_layers\eelgrass.shp, assuming the CSV file is located at C:\InVEST_3.7.0\HabitatRiskAssess\Input.
+The file location can be absolute, e.g. C:/InVEST_3.7.0/HabitatRiskAssess/Input/habitat_layers/eelgrass.shp, or relative to where the Habitat & Stressor Information CSV file is, e.g. habitat_layers/eelgrass.shp, assuming the CSV file is located at C:/InVEST_3.7.0/HabitatRiskAssess/Input.
 The "Stressor Buffer (meters)" should be filled out for ONLY stressors with the desired numerical buffer which can be used to expand a given stressor's influence within the model run.
 This can be 0 if no buffering is desired for a given stressor, but may NOT be left blank.
 The model will round down the specified buffer to the nearest cell unit; e.g., a buffer distance of 600m will round down to 500m if the resolution of analysis is 250m.

 .. figure:: habitat_risk_assessment_images/info_csv.PNG